yousefelassal/quote-cron/README.md

 > To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.

 > Do you know what my favorite part of the game is?
 The opportunity to play.

+> If a man watches three football games in a row, he should be declared legally dead.